Imprint of the black hole interior on thermal four-point correlators: Boundary hyperboloids for black hole interior

 A signature of the black hole singularity is that the exterior curvature of the boundary hyperboloids goes to zero at a small transverse angle.
 Since the momenta live in the normal space, the transverse momenta components $p_i$ go to zero as the bulk point approaches the singularity.
 However this could also arise as a feature of focal points of the Raychaudhuri equation.

-\paragraph{Signal strength:} As a diagnostic, a simple calculation tells us that in the high energy limit the magnitude of the correlator, i.e. its intensity very close to the singularity goes as follows: \beq \lim_{z \to \infty} I(z(\Delta t)) \propto \eeq where $z$ is the radial location of the bulk point.
+\paragraph{Signal strength:} We approach this problem using the coincidence limit of the correlator \eqref{4pt2foldex} with two past operator insertions and two future operator insertions.
+As a diagnostic, a simple calculation tells us that in the high energy limit the magnitude of the correlator, i.e. its intensity very close to the singularity goes as follows: \beq \lim_{z \to \infty} I(z(\Delta t)) \propto \eeq where $z$ is the radial location of the bulk point.
 Thus in $d>2$, we see that the signature of the black hole singularity is twofold: firstly the parallax going to zero, and secondly the intensity going to zero.
 This is expected from the signal, as the center of mass energy $s=2 g_{\mu \nu}P^{\mu} Q^{\nu}$ goes to zero when we approach the singularity.

 In particular, for the AdS$_5$ black brane, while there is an exponential dependence of $s$ with the boundary time away from the singularity, there is a sudden dip as the intersection point as we approach the singularity at $z \to \infty$.
 For $d=2$, the BTZ black hole singularity is not a true curvature singularity which leads to a constant value.
 Equation \eqref{schint1} shows that the intensity becomes constant near the singularity.